GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/03-data-platform/dev/README.md

 ln -s ~/fast-config/tfvars/00-bootstrap.auto.tfvars.json .
 ln -s ~/fast-config/tfvars/01-resman.auto.tfvars.json .
 ln -s ~/fast-config/tfvars/02-networking.auto.tfvars.json .
+# also copy the tfvars file used for the bootstrap stage
+cp ../../00-bootstrap/terraform.tfvars .
 ```

 If you're not using FAST or its output files, refer to the [Variables](#variables) table at the bottom of this document for a full list of variables, their origin (e.g., a stage or specific to this one), and descriptions explaining their meaning.